The Best Vietnamese Restaurants in Adelaide for an Authentic Feast

 Bai Long Store

 This modern Asian restaurant on Hutt Street mixes style and authenticity perfectly.
 The menu at Bai Long Store features a mix of flavours and elements, with plenty of vegetarian options available if meat isn’t your thing.
-For the rest who do eat meat, be sure to try the fan-favourite Peking duck bao or dig into gyoza and lamb ribs.
-There are monthly specials too, so we don’t blame you if you pop back in regularly to try the flavours of the month.
+For the rest who eat meat, be sure to try the fan-favourite Peking duck bao or dig into crispy prawns and chicken Yakitori.
+There are monthly specials and regular events, too, so we don’t blame you if you pop back in regularly to try the flavours of the month.
 Did we mention Bai Long is the only Asian restaurant in Adelaide to have tea sourced exclusively by Master Foo, a Taiwanese tea master?
-How fancy!
+Fancy!

 80 Hutt Street, Adelaide